 July 22, 2020NYU McSilver Gets Added NIMH Funding to Study Engagement by Youth of Color in Depression Treatment

 The McSilver Institute received additional funding for its three-year research grant from the National Institute of Mental Health (NIMH) to study the effectiveness of a novel treatment intervention for keeping Black adolescents engaged in depression treatment.
-The additional funding was received through a diversity research supplement application submitted by NYU Provost’s Postdoctoral Faculty Fellow Carolina Vélez-Grau, PHD, LCSW, and will expand the population sample for the study to include Latinx youth.
+The additional funding was received through a diversity research supplement application submitted by former NYU Provost’s Postdoctoral Faculty Fellow Carolina Vélez-Grau, PHD, LCSW, and will expand the population sample for the study to include Latinx youth.

 In a virtual town hall hosted by the American Foundation for Suicide Prevention (AFSP), Dr. Michael A. Lindsey joined psychologist Dr. Alfiee Breland-Noble and Fred Sandoval, who is Executive Director of the National Latino Behavioral Health Association.
 The AFSP’s Chief Medical Officer Dr. Christine Moutier moderated the discussion.

 Days before the Federal Communications Commission (FCC) approved a plan to establish 988 as a suicide prevention hotline, FCC Commissioner Geoffrey Starks hosted on online discussion about the roles that communications technology and media can play to address Black mental healthcare needs.
-After opening remarks by Rep. Bonnie Watson Coleman, McSilver Institute Executive Director Dr. Michael A. Lindsey joined a panel of leaders and experts moderated by A. Prince Albert III, a Technology and Telecommunications Fellow at The Leadership Conference on Civil and Human Rights.
+After opening remarks by Rep. Bonnie Watson Coleman, former McSilver Institute Executive Director Dr. Michael A. Lindsey joined a panel of leaders and experts moderated by A. Prince Albert III, a Technology and Telecommunications Fellow at The Leadership Conference on Civil and Human Rights.

 April 21, 2020NIMH Hosts Webinar on Black Youth Suicide

-NYU McSilver Institute’s Executive Director Dr. Michael A. Lindsey participated in a webinar hosted by the the National Institute of Mental Health (NIMH) Office for Disparities Research and Workforce Diversity, in collaboration with the Office of Behavioral Health Equity at SAMHSA.
+NYU McSilver Institute’s former Executive Director Dr. Michael A. Lindsey participated in a webinar hosted by the the National Institute of Mental Health (NIMH) Office for Disparities Research and Workforce Diversity, in collaboration with the Office of Behavioral Health Equity at SAMHSA.
 During this 90-minute interactive roundtable, panelists answered pressing questions about Black youth suicide and mental health.

-The New York State Office of Mental Health (OMH) announced in January 2020 that it had begun working with Dr. Michael A. Lindsey, Executive Director of the McSilver Institute, and its staff, “to develop strategies related to black youth suicide prevention.
+The New York State Office of Mental Health (OMH) announced in January 2020 that it had begun working with Dr. Michael A. Lindsey, former Executive Director of the McSilver Institute, and its staff, “to develop strategies related to black youth suicide prevention.
 Utilizing the report, ‘Ring the Alarm: The Crisis of Black Youth Suicide in America,’ a report to Congress from the Congressional Black Caucus and the Emergency Taskforce on Black Youth Suicide and Mental Health as a starting point, Dr. Lindsey and OMH will collaborate on incorporating the unique needs of this population into the curriculum for mental health education in schools, a public awareness campaign utilizing the Center for Practice Innovations public facing portal, reviewing the evidence-based practice curriculum in higher education for social work, and additional public awareness efforts launched by OMH.
 In addition, the [OMH Suicide Prevention Office] will review existing school-based clinics and encourage the expansion of those clinics into underserved communities.”